Vice admiral (Pakistan): Appointment and promotion

 Awarded by the Government of Pakistan to rear admirals as a position advancement in uniformed service.

 Statutory limits

-Since it's the second-highest rank coupled with additional powers and benefits, the law of Pakistan restricts the use of unsanctioned power by a three-star admiral and can be constraint under a certain constitutional amendment.
+Since it is the second-highest rank in Pakistan armed forces with high classification scale of Grade 22 coupled with additional powers and benefits, the law of Pakistan restricts the use of unsanctioned power by a three-star Admiral and can be constraint under a certain constitutional amendment.